Nate Erskine-Smith: Uncommons Podcast

-44th parliament

 2023 Ontario Liberal leadership campaign

 Erskine-Smith ran for the leadership of the Ontario Liberal Party in the 2023 Ontario Liberal Party leadership election.
-He positioned himself as a generational change candidate and distanced himself from previous leaders of the party like criticizing senior Liberals who wanted Ontario Greens leader Mike Schreiner to lead their party instead.
-Erskine-Smith focused his campaign on renewing the grassroots renewal, rebuilding the party organization, a political focus on "fairness".
-He stating that he saw idealism, optimism and a rebuilt party operations in federal Liberals of 2015 and felt that approach should be applied to its provincial counterparts.
-Erskine-Smith also ran on what he described "progressive and pragmatic ideas" around on issues such as access to health care, senior care, mental health and addictions, climate change and wealth inequality.
+He positioned himself as a generational-change candidate and distanced himself from previous leaders of the party, criticizing, for example, senior Liberals who wanted Ontario Greens leader Mike Schreiner to lead their party instead.
+Erskine-Smith focused his campaign on grassroots renewal, rebuilding the party organization, and a political focus on "fairness".
+He stated that he saw idealism, optimism and rebuilt party operations in the federal Liberals of 2015 and felt that approach should be applied to their provincial counterparts.
+Erskine-Smith also ran on what he described as "progressive and pragmatic ideas" on issues such as health care, senior care, climate change and wealth inequality.

-Ersinke-Smith was critical on fellow leadership candidate Bonnie Crombie's desire to move the party to the centre-right because he felt that centre-right governments lacked ambition.
-A month before the vote, he joined fellow Liberal MP and leadership candidate Yasir Naqvi in a mutual support pact to rank each other as the second choice in an attempt to defeat Crombie, the perceived front runner.
-Both of them felt that they shared the same priorities during the campaign, that this was the best way to win the upcoming election was building a party around Liberal values and felt that Crombie's leadership would have simliar criticisms as Premier Doug Ford's Conservatives.
+Erskine-Smith was critical of fellow leadership candidate Bonnie Crombie's desire to move the party to the centre-right because he felt that centre-right governments lacked ambition.
+A month before the vote, he joined fellow Liberal MP and leadership candidate Yasir Naqvi in a mutual-support pact to rank each other as the second choice in an attempt to defeat Crombie, the perceived front-runner.
+Both felt that they shared the same priorities during the campaign, that the best way to win the upcoming election was to build a party around Liberal values, and that Crombie's leadership would face criticisms similar to those directed at Premier Doug Ford's Conservatives.

-Crombie however was elected closer than anticipated on the third ballot with 53.4 per cent, ahead of Erskine-Smith who came in second with 46.6 per cent.
+Crombie, however, was elected on the third ballot with 53.4 per cent, ahead of Erskine-Smith, who came in second with 46.6 per cent.